The Perfect 10 Days in Portugal Itinerary

 Day 9: Boat Tour and Charming town of Carvoeira

-- Start your day with a sunrise mission to Benagil Caves.
+Start your day with a sunrise mission to Benagil Caves.
 The Benagil Caves were formed through the natural erosion of limestone cliffs by the relentless action of wind, waves, and water over thousands of years.
 The result is a unique and stunning open-ceiling cave.
 It’s a paradise for photographers and nature enthusiasts.
 Do note, you are only able to access the Benagil caves by kayak or boat tour.

-- We booked the private boat tour option as we wanted to be the first in the caves and it was an experience I will never forget.
+We booked the private boat tour option as we wanted to be the first in the caves and it was an experience I will never forget.
 The tour takes you to multiple caves along the coast and even showcases a rock formation that is said to be the inspiration for The Beatles song Yellow Submarine.
-It’s a bit more pricey than that a kayak tour but believe me, if you splurge on one experience this entire trip – let it be this.
+It’s a bit more pricey than a kayak tour but believe me, if you splurge on one experience this entire trip – let it be this.
 Book your tour here!

-- After your tour drive to Marinha Beach.
+After your tour drive to Marinha Beach.
 One of the most iconic and picturesque beaches in Portugal.
 This beach is renowned for its stunning natural beauty, crystal-clear waters, unique rock formations, and golden cliffs.
 You can choose to hike the Seven Hanging Valleys trail along the cliffs above the beach.
 It offers panoramic views of the coastline and access to some of the famous caves and rock formations.

 To get to the famous heart-shaped rock formation you’ll want to start walking right from the parking lot, look for a large sign, and hike north of that sign and you’ll find the viewpoint.

-- There is a free parking lot and a staircase that connects to the beach below.
+There is a free parking lot and a staircase that connects to the beach below.
 We visited around 9 a.m. and by the time we left the parking lot was full so be prepared for that when visiting!

-- From the parking lot to the section of the beach with the stunning rock formations is roughly a 10-minute walk.
+From the parking lot to the section of the beach with the stunning rock formations is roughly a 10-minute walk.
 When we visited in September there was a bit of seaweed on the beach.
 But it didn’t take away from the beauty of this place.

 This 10-day itinerary is just a glimpse of the treasures that Portugal has to offer.
 From the historic streets of Lisbon to the vineyards of the Douro Valley and the beaches of the Algarve.
 Portugal promises a diverse and enriching experience for every traveler.
 Whether you’re an adventurer, a history enthusiast, or a food lover, this Iberian paradise is sure to leave you with lasting memories and a longing to return.
 I already want to plan another trip for next year.
 So, pack your bags and embark on an unforgettable journey to Portugal!

-Check out my 2 Day Itinerary to Seville to extend your trip by 2 extra days.
+Check out my 2-Day Itinerary to Seville to extend your trip by 2 extra days.
 As always, thank you for reading fam!

 XX,